Liljeholmen metro station

-Liljeholmen is a Stockholm metro station in the city's southern Liljeholmen district.
-It is on the Red line (T13 and T14).
-The station is also an interchange with the Tvärbanan tramway, and a bus terminal.
-Liljeholmen metro station is also connected to Nybodadepån, a depot/garage for subway trains and buses, which is located in the south part of Liljeholmen.
-Liljeholmen will also serve as an interchange station on the Metro's Yellow Line, which is expected to open by 2035.
+Liljeholmen (lit.
+'Lily Islet') is a station on the Red Line of the Stockholm Metro, located in the city's southern district of Liljeholmen.
+The station functions as an interchange with the Tvärbanan tramway and a bus terminal. it is also connected to Nybodadepån, a depot for subway trains and buses, situated in the southern part of Liljeholmen.
+In the future, Liljeholmen will serve as an interchange station on the Metro's Yellow Line, which is expected to open by 2035.

-Liljeholmen was opened on 5 April 1964 as part of the first stretch of the Red line, between T-Centralen and Fruängen, with a branch to Örnsberg.
-It was a surface-level station with two platforms and only one exit at the southern part of the station, where it was a bus terminal.
-But since 2000, there is also a second exit towards the north part of Liljeholmen, which is connected to the Tvärbanan tramway station Liljeholmen.
-In the beginning of the 2000s (decade), the station was rebuilt to an indoor-station (though still above ground), with a new 3rd platform for trains towards Fruängen/Norsborg, which is connected to a new underground-bus-terminal, and above the station, new squares and houses were built.
+The station was opened on 5 April 1964 as part of the first section of the Red line, between T-Centralen and Fruängen, with a branch to Örnsberg.
+Originally, it was a surface-level station with two platforms and a single exit at the southern end, adjacent to the bus terminal.
+Since 2000, a second exit has been added in the northern part of Liljeholmen, providing direct access to the Tvärbanan tramway station.
+In the early 2000s, the station was renovated into an indoor facility (though still above ground) and expanded with a third platform for trains heading to Fruängen and Norsborg.
+The redevelopment also included a new underground bus terminal, with squares and residential buildings constructed above the station.